Middle pharyngeal constrictor

 This region around the pharynx, also called the parapharyngeal space, is very sensitive due to its important neurovascular contents.
 Be sure to master this region with the help of the following resources:

 All three pharyngeal constrictors receive their innervation from the pharyngeal plexus.
-The motor fibers of this plexus are derived from the pharyngeal branch of the vagus nerve (CN X), while sensory fibers arise from the glossopharyngeal nerve (CN XI).
+The motor fibers of this plexus are derived from the pharyngeal branch of the vagus nerve (CN X), while sensory fibers arise from the glossopharyngeal nerve (CN IX).

 The middle pharyngeal constrictor receives its arterial supply from the pharyngeal branch of ascending pharyngeal artery, as well as the tonsillar branch of the facial artery.
 Venous blood is drained by the pharyngeal venous plexus, a tributary of the internal jugular vein.